MaximeMaxime/data_engineer_exercise/README.md

 2. Create an alerting system based on this health status check

 # Exercise 5 : ML Serving
-The *rocket_science.py* file contains a state-of-the-art machine learning algorithm to identify if the ingested article is of interest or not.
-Implement it the architecture you have constructed so far and store it's output in the engine chosen in *Exercise 2*
+The *rocket_science.py* file contains a state-of-the-art machine learning algorithm to identify whether or not the ingested article is of interest to our multiple users.
+Deploy this algorithm as an API, adjust its *get_article()* method and store the output in the engine chosen in *Exercise 2* for later retrieval.
 ```
-Input : article_text (string) : The text of the article
+	Input :  article_id (integer) : Article Identifier
+	         user_id (integer) : User Identifier
-Output : interest_level (float) : Interest level on the article, ranges from 0 to 1.
+    Output : interest_level (float) : Interest level of the user regarding the article (ranges from 0 to 1)
 ```
+  * What happens if the requested *article_id* does not exist?
   * Can you ensure scalability of the engine?
   * Can you monitor the health of the engine?
   * Can you package the service in a docker container?